Challenges in predicting positron annihilation lifetimes in lead halide perovskites: correlation functionals and polymorphism: Introduction

 \section{Introduction}

-Hybrid and fully inorganic halide perovskite are now on the verge of the market for solar cells and other applications.\cite{perovskite-info} Besides solar cells, which first sparked, and still fuel, a huge interest in this class of materials, many other applications, related mainly to their optoelectronic properties, can benefit from their surprising physical properties.\cite{Dong_2023} Being able to characterize point defects and their concentration in halide perovskites is crucial to check the quality of absorbing layers of photovoltaic devices and to advance in understanding the basic mechanisms of carrier recombination and phase stability.
+Hybrid and fully inorganic halide perovskite (HP) are now on the verge of the market for solar cells and other applications.\cite{perovskite-info} Besides solar cells, which first sparked, and still fuel, a huge interest in this class of materials, many other applications, related mainly to their optoelectronic properties, can benefit from their surprising physical properties.\cite{Dong_2023} Being able to characterize point defects and their concentration in halide perovskites is crucial to check the quality of absorbing layers of photovoltaic devices and to advance in understanding the basic mechanisms of carrier recombination and phase stability.
 A variety of optical methods have been very frequently employed\cite{Srivastava_2023}, together with other more or less indirect techniques.

-Positron annihilation spectroscopy is a well established tool to probe vacancy defects, with a fairly high sensitivity with respect to other spectroscopic techniques.
-It has commonly been used to determine defect concentrations in metals\cite{Eldrup_2003,Selim_2021} and semiconductors.\cite{MakkonenTuomisto_2024} First principles calculations of defects stability and electronic structure have also been employed in many studies to advance understanding of defect properties in halide perovskites.\cite{Guo_2024}
+Positron annihilation lifetime spectroscopy is a well established tool to probe vacancy defects, with a fairly high sensitivity with respect to other spectroscopic techniques.
+It has commonly been used to detect such defects and determine their concentrations in metals\cite{Eldrup_2003,Selim_2021} and semiconductors.\cite{MakkonenTuomisto_2024}

+A large number of papers has been devoted to first principles calculations of various defect properties in halide perovskites~\cite{Guo_2024}.
+The few theoretical predictions of positron lifetimes in these material are published in papers reporting also experimental determinations of positron lifetimes.\cite{Keeble_2021,Musiienko_2022,Ni_2024,Schmidt_2025} The reason is that it is difficult to find experimental evidence on which to rely for linking the experimental positron lifetimes to specific positron annihilation quantum states in HPs, i.e., delocalised in the lattice versus localised in point defects or other microstructural features.
+The authors consequently established such link by comparing experimental and calculated lifetimes.

+This paper focusses on the choice of the approximation used in the positron lifetime calculations for the electron-positron correlation functional (EPCF).
+It shows that this choice has a strong effect on the positron lifetime values for positron delocalised in the HP crystalline lattice as well as localised at primary intrinsic vacancies.
+The mini-review presented below deals with the reported experimental lifetimes in HPs in a first part and with the calculations in a second one.
+The second part shows that the key role of the EPCF for the description of the positron screening cloud has been previously overlooked.
+In the discussion, the comparison between our calculated values and the experimental values quoted in the mini-review leads to the conclusion that the range of experimental and EPCF dependent values in HPs is too wide to establish an optimal choice of EPCF.